Funding opportunity

 Apply for funding for mid-range equipment for research across MRC’s scientific areas.

-You must be a researcher from an eligible UK research organisation.
+You must be employed at a UK research organisation eligible for MRC funding.

-Research organisations may only submit one application to this UKRI funding opportunity, unless otherwise notified by MRC.
-Potential applicants are advised to contact their research office to discuss their application at the earliest opportunity
+Research organisations may only submit one application (either a new or re-submission) to this UK Research and Innovation (UKRI) funding opportunity, unless otherwise notified by MRC.

 Who can apply